 - Amendments to Court Rules gives information about amendments to the Supreme Court (Family) Rules and the Provincial Court (Family) Rules that reflect the Family Law Act.

 You can find these and additional resources here.

-This fact sheet by the Legal Services Society also provides answers to frequently asked questions about the Family Law Act, including information about what happens if you were separating or separated before the act took effect.
+The Family Law in BC Quick Reference Tool by the Legal Services Society also provides answers to frequently asked questions about the Family Law Act, including information about what happens if you were separating or separated before the act took effect.